-Background and objectives
+1 Background and objectives

-Livestock husbandry is an important component of the mixed farming systems in South-East Asia in general and Vietnam in particular.
-Pig keeping is wide spread and pigs are considered to be one of the most important livestock species in Vietnam.
+Livestock husbandry is an important component of the mixed farming systems in South-East Asia in general and Vietnam in particular (DEVENDRA et al., 1997).
+Pig keeping is wide spread and pigs are considered to be one of the most important livestock species in Vietnam (SINGH et al., 1996).

-Compared to the lowland and delta areas of Vietnam, the mountainous areas of North Vietnam are a marginalized region characterised by low and unsteady resource availability and a less developed infrastructure.
+Compared to the lowland and delta areas of Vietnam, the mountainous areas of North Vietnam are a marginalized region characterised by low and unsteady resource availability and a less developed infrastructure (DEVENDRA et al., 1997; JAMIESON et al., 1998).
 These mountainous areas are not a homogenous region but have to be divided in zones with specific characteristics.

 The mountain valleys and areas near towns are densely populated and therefore affected by a high land pressure.
 The infrastructure is relatively well developed.
-Pig production is conducted on a semi-intensive level and can be characterised as demand driven.
+Pig production is conducted on a semi-intensive level and can be characterised as demand driven (STEINFELD & MACK, 1997).
 Farmers keep almost exclusively high-yielding pig genotypes, namely Vietnamese improved breeds, imported pig breeds and their respective crossbreds.
-The variety of genotypes kept is the result of a breed replacement process that started in the 1950s.
+The variety of genotypes kept is the result of a breed replacement process that started in the 1950s (NIAH, 1997).